JuliaLang/www.julialang.org/blog/2022/04/simple-chains.md

 When we get to larger matrix-matrix operations, such as 100x100 * 100x100, we can effectively write off any overheads due to memory allocations.
 But we definitely see that there is a potential for some fairly significant performance gains in the lower end!
 Notice too that these gains are realized by using the pure-Julia LoopVectorization.jl as the standard BLAS tools tend to have extra threading overhead in this region (again, not optimizing as much in this region).

-But, if you've been riding the GPU gospel without looking into the details then this plot may be a shocker!
+But, if you have been riding the GPU gospel without looking into the details then this plot may be a shocker!
 However, GPUs are designed as dumb slow chips with many cores, and thus they are only effective on very parallel operations, such as large matrix-matrix multiplications.
 It is from this point that assumption (2) is derived for large newtork operations.
 But again, in the case of small networks such GPU kernels will be outperformed by well-designed CPU kernels due to the lack of parallel opportunities.

 Matrix-matrix operations only occur when batching is able to be used (where each column of the B matrix in A*B is a separate batch).
 In many cases in scientific machine learning, such as [the calculation of vector-Jacobian products in ODE adjoints](https://youtu.be/6hhF6Llv4sI?t=342), this operation is a matrix-vector multiplication.
 These operations are smaller and only O(n^2), and as you would guess these effects are amplified in this scenario: